 Peakboard offers extensive possibilities to integrate data from different sources and then visualize this data with controls.
 This is the default way.
 In some cases it can be useful to import the visualization from outside and not just the data.
-This chapter describes the Excel Viewer control, with the help of which a chart embedded in an Excel file can be directly integrated as part of the visualization.
+This chapter describes the Excel Chart control, with the help of which a chart embedded in an Excel file can be directly integrated as part of the visualization.

 In the following example, an Excel file containing a table and a chart is used as an example.
 In Excel, each chart has a name.
 We’ll meet it again later.

 For simplicity, we add the Excel file in the Peakboard-Designer as a static resource.
 Of course, it is also possible to retrieve the file from a cloud memory, network drive or web address.
 This doesn’t change the procedure.